DIVD-NL/web-csirt/www.divd.nl/reports.md

 	<h2>Reports</h2>
 </header>

 These case reports give you insight into the kinds of vulnerabilities we found, the numbers and how we helped to fix them.
-Mostely they are a summary of our blogposts on our Security Hotline.
+If you want to be informed on our current research projects, check the CSIRT page.

 {% assign pages = site.pages |reverse %}
 {% for p in pages %}